- Big Ol' Eyebrows

 - Identical Grandson: Sister Bismaru.
 No one actually seems to realize the obvious connection.

-- Improbable Weapon User: He has an entire arsenal of these that changes with nearly every title.
+- Improbable Weapon User: He has an entire arsenal of these, and gains more of them in every title.

 - Kavorka Man: Ebisumaru is surprisingly popular with the ladies.